domkris/AuthDemo/README.md

 }
 ```
 <br>
-Encoded/Decoded JWT Token is shared to the User, but on Server side we use Redis to store it as a key, value pair.
+The Encoded/Decoded JWT Token is shared to the User, but on Server side we use Redis to store it as a key, value pair.
-Redis is in-memory data structure and it is not persistent if not configured to save data on a disk.
-In AuthDemo we do not care if our Redis instance crashes/loses data, it basically means that all Users will have to login again.
+Redis is an in-memory data structure, and it is not persistent if not configured to save data on a disk.
+In AuthDemo we do not care if our Redis instance crashes/loses data, it basically means that all Users will have to log in again.
 <br><br>

 Run this command in your Redis terminal: